-Aside from supporting KWS host the Nubian Giraffe Working Group, GCF has recently initiated targeted surveys of key giraffe populations in the little known Ruma National Park and Mwea National Reserve.
-Ruma National Park is assumed to be home to the largest population of Nubian giraffe in Kenya and together with Mwea National Reserve, are two of several areas where AFEW/Giraffe Center have re-introduced Nubian giraffe back into the wild.
-As a key component of this programme, GCF is enhancing capacity of the AFEW team to enhance their conservation research capacity by individually identify and monitor these giraffe populations.
-Enhancing the capacity of Kenyans is key for the long-term conservation of giraffe in the country.
+Aside from supporting KWS host and facilitate the Nubian Giraffe Working Group, GCF continues to undertake targeted surveys of key Nubian giraffe populations across Kenya.
+These surveys have shown that Ruma National Park is home to the largest population of Nubian giraffe in Kenya.
+Ruma National Park and Mwea National Reserve are both examples of areas where AFEW/Giraffe Center successfully re-introduced Nubian giraffe back into the wild.
+As a key component of this programme, GCF works with the AFEW team to enhance their conservation research capacity by individually identify and monitor these giraffe populations.
+Enhancing awareness and capacity for giraffe conservation in Kenya is key for the long-term survival of giraffe in the country.
 Additional focus areas for Nubian giraffe conservation in Kenya are Lake Nakuru National Park and Soysambu Conservancy, where we work with KWS and other stakeholders.